 Many of the artists who participated in Paris are inspired by the famed street-art outlaw, Banksy.
 “Exit Through The Gift Shop“, is a film that chronicles the lifestyle and attitudes of street artists.
 Street Art News is a great place to learn about this growing movement.
 Yet you don’t always have to break the rules to make a statement.

-Street Art that Inspires Community and Kindness
+Street Art that Inspires a Community of Kindness

 What stories do you want to see flourishing in the world around you?